aldin-datascience/tech-docs-rag/README.md

 ## Environment Variables

 Before running any of the above, ensure you have set up all the environment variables as indicated in the `.env.example` file.
-Set any API_USERNAME and API_PASSWORD of your choice.
+For FastAPI and Streamlit, set any credentials of your choice.
 Below is an example of local variables used for testing (replace the values accordingly):

     OPENAI_API_KEY="YOUR_OPENAI_API_KEY"